About Perth Children’s House

 Standing Committees

 These committees are responsible for advising the Board, creating ad hoc committees for meeting annual objectives and facilitating the day-to-day operations of the organization.
-Committees include Field Trips, Special Events, Fundraising, Maintenance, and Communications.
-Any parents interested in contributing to the school in any of these categories would be encouraged and welcome to join their desired committee(s).
-Other Committees may be added as necessary.
+Committees and their chairs include:

 Vision & Mission